maicoin/max-websocket-docs/README.md

 ```

 ## Error response

-if you get any error response, it will concentrate in an array.
+If you get any error response, it will be concentrated in an array.

 ```json
 {